- Writers Retreat

 For Anthology Editorship Scholarship Applications:

 Lambda Literary offers a full scholarship including tuition, room & board (not travel) to applicants interested in the position of Editor of the Fellows Anthology.
 Only one Editor will be chosen.
-The annual e-book anthology showcases writing by participants of the Emerging Writers Retreat to be published in December of each year.
+The annual e-book anthology showcases writing by participants of the Emerging Writers Retreat to be published in the first quarter of the following year.
 Duties include creating a publication timeline, collecting submissions from workshop participants, editing and asking for rewrites, collecting bios, writing an introduction and bibliography, and creating an edited, final, error free copy.
 The Editor does not need experience with the technical aspects of building an e-book.
+If you are applying to the editor scholarship, it is highly recommended you also apply for a regular scholarship in the event you do not get the editor position.

 There is an application fee of $25 for each workshop to which you are applying.
 Please pay online or send a check/money order payable to: Lambda Literary Foundation, 5482 Wilshire Blvd #1595, Los Angeles, CA 90036.
 This fee may not be waived.
 If you apply to more than one workshop, each application requires a fee.